William Stamps Farish III: Ambassador to the U.K.

 Farish was nominated by President George W. Bush as U.S. Ambassador to the United Kingdom on March 5, 2001, appointed on July 11, 2001, and served until he resigned in early summer 2004.

 The United Kingdom newspaper The Guardian commented on his low profile during the period leading up to the Iraq War.
 Christopher Meyer, who was British Ambassador to Washington during Farish's service, said that "as ambassador [Farish] proved as agreeable as he was invisible."

 Personal life

 Farish wed Sarah Sharp, a stepdaughter of Bayard Sharp (1913–2002), a Du Pont heir, when Farish was 23 and Sarah was 19.

-They are the parents of one son, William Stamps Farish IV, and three daughters, Mary Farish Johnston, Laura Farish Chadwick, Hillary Farish Stratton.
-Laura Farish, one of his daughters, worked in the White House as one of Bush's scheduling aides.
+They are the parents of one son, William Stamps Farish IV, and three daughters, Mary Farish Johnston, Laura Farish Chadwick and Hillary Farish Stratton.
+Laura Farish, one of his daughters, worked in the White House as one of George H. W. Bush's scheduling aides.